Yes, Cocker Spaniels do make good family dogs, especially if they're well-trained and adequately socialized.

 Learn how to train and socialize your pup and how the kids should behave around their new Cocker Spaniel puppy.

-I'm often asked if Cocker Spaniels make good family dogs and although I firmly believe Cockers make great family dogs, my answer to this question has to be a cautious 'Yes and no'.
+I'm often asked if Cocker Spaniels make good family dogs.
+Although I firmly believe Cockers make great family dogs, my answer to this question must be a cautious 'Yes and no'.

 Please allow me to explain.

 As devoted Cocker owners, we know that the Cocker Spaniel temperament is very gentle and loving and that our Cockers are friendly biddable little dogs.

 We also know that Cockers love being outdoors; however, they're equally happy inside rolling on the rug in the winter sunshine, curled up on our laps, playing with our children, or simply dozing by the fire.

 Cocker Spaniels are gentle, willing, intelligent, and easy to train.
 It's this gentle temperament and trainability that helps Cocker Spaniels to become good family pets.

 They adore being with their family; Cocker Spaniels need to be involved in everything the family does.